 Many resources support you during your academic career at the IU School of Nursing.
 You can avail yourself of tutoring and mentoring and participate in student and professional nursing associations.
 Many courses offer service learning and opportunities for civic engagement.
-Most courses have at least some web-based and/or distance components and resources, and many programs are fully distance-accessible with minimal face-to-face requirements.
+Most courses have some web-based and/or distance components and resources, and many programs are distance-accessible with minimal face-to-face requirements.
 Throughout each of these experiences, you will find a rich environment of technology resources and training available to you.
 Faculty, staff, and students have access to free or educational-priced software titles and hardware offered through university-wide license agreements.
 Both the university and medical libraries not only offer space, equipment, and face-to-face resources, they offer a vast number of licensed resources accessible through the web.

 At IU School of Nursing, you join a proven leader in distance-accessible education.
 You can choose from tracks offered in the master's program that are distance-accessible or hybrid, two doctoral, or an undergraduate completion option in distance format or obtain a graduate certificate, Teaching in Nursing.
 Distance-accessible courses employ a variety of learning and teaching strategies, engage learners through active learning, and promote independent learning facilitated by nursing experts.

-Throughout your academic career, you are supported by a team of academic advisors who will assist you with career and academic counseling, serve as a resource for you, and engage with you one-on-one to develop strategies to enrich and confirm your educational experience.
+Throughout your academic career, a team of academic advisors support you and assist you with career and academic counseling, serve as a resource for you, and engage with you one-on-one to develop strategies to enrich and confirm your educational experience.

 In addition to academic advising, the Center for Academic Affairs provides you with peer tutoring and mentoring to promote your overall success as a School of Nursing student.
 The Academic Support Assistant Program is especially well-equipped to help with the unique needs of underrepresented and/or first-generation college students.